tjblaette/getitd/README.md

 - out\_needle/ contains individual alignment files, needle\_\*.txt, of all the different reads processed
 - itds\_collapsed-is-same\_is-similar\_is-close\_is-same-trailing\_hc.tsv contains filtered high-confidence (hc) ITDs, fully merged
 - itds\_collapsed-is-same\_is-similar\_is-close\_is-same-trailing.tsv contains all ITDs, fully merged
-- itds\_collapsed-is-same\_is-similar\_is-close.tsv contains all ITDs, having merged those of the same length with identical or similar tandem sequences and close start coordinates (within one tandem length)
+- itds\_collapsed-is-same\_is-similar\_is-close.tsv contains all ITDs, having merged those of the same insertion length, nearby insertion sites (within one tandem length) and similar insert sequences
-- itds\_collapsed-is-same\_is-similar.tsv contains all ITDs, having merged those of the same length and tandem sequence
+- itds\_collapsed-is-same\_is-similar.tsv contains all ITDs, having merged those of the same insertion length and site and similar insert sequences
-- itds\_collapsed-is-same.tsv contains all ITDs, having merged those that share the same length, tandem sequence and start coordinates
+- itds\_collapsed-is-same.tsv contains all ITDs, having merged those that share the same insertion length, site and sequence
 - insertions\*.tsv files are analogous to ITD files but list all insertions, regardless of whether these are also ITDs or not

 ##### On stdout